Theo-Nelson/long-read-sequencing-pipeline/README.md

 ### Features

 Links to documentation for each software package can be found in the notebook file.
-The features are colored by importance: red are critical for successful generation of aligned files, blue are optional but additive, while green denotes programs suitable for advanced users.
+The features are colored by importance: red programs are critical for successful generation of aligned files, blue are optional but additive, while green denotes software suitable for advanced users.

 #### Parameter Input and User Instructions ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+)